 Construction and Renovation

-Housing & Residence Life and the University are committed to obtaining the Leadership in Energy and Environmental Design (LEED) green building rating system's Silver-level certification or above for all new building projects, including Phase 2 of the Alderman Road Replacement Project.
+Housing & Residence Life and the University are committed to obtaining the Leadership in Energy and Environmental Design (LEED) green building rating system's Silver-level certification or above for all new building projects, including Phases 2, 3 and 4 of the Alderman Road Replacement Project.
 The LEED program seeks to promote "buildings that are environmentally responsible, profitable and healthy places to live and work."

 All new contruction and renovation projects utilize energy efficient and environmentally conscious design principles, including: